SricharanGudi/Azure_web_app/webapp.md

 1. **Select App Service Plan**:
    - Choose an existing Linux Plan or create a new one.
-   - In the example, a new plan named "Giri" is selected.
+   - In the example, a new plan named "charan" is selected.

 2. **Choose Pricing Plan**:
    - Select the pricing plan that fits your app's requirements.